andreraica/StarWarsSupply/README.md

 > consumableHours = Consumable per hour
 > distanceMGLT = Input distance in MGLT
 > MGLT = MGLT per Starship

 > Absolute value for: distanceMGLT / (consumableHours * MGLT)

 ### Data API

 > Every data have consumed using the free API: https://swapi.co

+### Basic Tech

+* User Input: Console Application
+* Project Tiers: Class Library
+* Project Test: xUnit

+**Tiers:**
+>Domain (Model,Services)
+* Domain is a global tier used by all tiers providing the main entities and services

+>Infrastructure (Data)
+* This tier consumes the WebAPI.
+It has your own model to manipulate the JSON and response to Services
+>Tests
+* This project implements all the mensurable tests in the scope

 ### Next Steps Todo